kehantan/labbook/docs/assays/mtt_results.rst

 #.
 Devide average absorbance reading of each concentrations by the average absorbance reading of negative control.
 #.
 Plot the graph.

-Ideally, negative control should have the highest absorbance reading.
+* Under typical condition, negative control should have the highest absorbance reading.
 Followed by reduced absorbance reading as the concentration of compound used to treat the cells going up, due to toxicity of the tested compounds against the cells.
-However, of course, this will not always be the case.
+However, this will not always be the case.

-If you follow the protocol, we repeat the same concentrations for 5 times (5 wells).
-The five wells allows some room for error.
-If you have 1 well which the value is an outlier, you can ignore that and choose the other four and average them.
+* Final interpretation of the results depends on experiment design and what to expect.